-GM CEO: Judge Cadillac move over time
+GM CEO: Cadillac HQ move will be judged over time

 General Motors Co.
 CEO Mary Barra said reaction was overblown to GM’s recent announcement that Cadillac would relocate its headquarters early next year to New York City, and that GM is committed to Detroit and Michigan.

 “No one should question our commitment to this city and to the state of Michigan,” Barra said in a meeting with The Detroit News.
 “This is our home.”